LuklaB96/php-router/readme.txt

 ## PHP SERVER CONFIGURATION INFO ##
-if you are using php server, use this command, it will point to index.php as your router.
+if using php server, use this command, it will point to index.php as your router.

 php -S localhost:8000 public/index.php